samyak19098/IR_Project_12/README.md

 We did Sentiment analysis as NLP task to categorise the opinions in the given text.
 Further, we fine tuned a previous sentiment analysis model to improve sentiment results.

 # Models
-We used Regressor models and then LSTM model to analysis the crypto data using the sentiments generated for tweets data.
+We used Regressor models and then LSTM model to analysis the crypto data using the sentiments generated for tweets data along with tweet and related user metadata.

 ![model_architecture](https://user-images.githubusercontent.com/64920972/165535784-7760b9af-3014-4b3c-9146-2ea0cd6b8b97.jpeg)